deckhouse/deckhouse/modules/500-upmeter/docs/internal/DEVELOPMENT.md

 Probes:

-- `Basic Functionality` – ckecks whether a ConfigMap object is created and deleted;
+- `Basic Functionality` — checks whether a ConfigMap object is created and deleted;
-- `Namespace` – ckecks whether a ConfigMap object is created and deleted.
+- `Namespace` — checks whether a ConfigMap object is created and deleted.

 ![Single object lifecycle](01-single-object-lifecycle.png)